dalikey/dalikey/README.md

 ---

-*I have a few other JavaScript projects, but since they are from a company, I prefer not to disclose them.*
+*I have a few other projects, but since they are from a company, I prefer not to disclose them.*

 <!---
 ---